raviriley/raviriley.github.io/_posts/2019-05-04-setting-up-windows-for-jekyll.markdown

 [Quickstart Instructions](https://jekyllrb.com/docs/) - get up and running locally in 3 lines of code

-**Note**: these will take you to the Jekyll documentation, where you can learn more about how to use Jekyll.
+**Note**: these links will take you to the Jekyll documentation, where you can learn more about how to use Jekyll.
 {: .notice}

 ## Setting Up Ruby on Rails (Optional)